 We have partners around the globe.
 We have undertaken exchanges with colleagues and students from Zespol Szkol w Warzycach in Jaslo, Poland several times over the last few years.
 It is essential for us at St Mary’s that we have strong ties with Poland as we have a large Polish community within our school.

 In September 2017 we launched Project: Nepal which culminated in a group of staff and students volunteering in a community in Pokhara, Nepal for a week.
-This partnership allows us to support the community in Pokhara and enable us to live our Catholic mission by sharing our skills and expertise with those who live in less favourable conditions.
-We worked particularly closely with two school communities to try and improve both the resources and opportunities that they can offer their students.
+This partnership allowed us to support the community in Pokhara and enabled us to live our Catholic mission by sharing our skills and expertise with those who live in less favourable conditions.
+We worked particularly closely with two school communities to try and improve both the resources and opportunities that they offer their students.

-In the last academic year, students and staff at St Mary's College have been fundraising to support the Kingston Junior Academy in Kenya, our first fundraiser held and in partnership with Barclays Bank helped the school get hooked up to the local electric grid which will make a huge difference to the delivery of education at the school.
+In recent years, students and staff at St Mary's College have been fundraising to support the Kingston Junior Academy in Kenya, our first fundraiser held and in partnership with Barclays Bank helped the school get hooked up to the local electric grid which will make a huge difference to the delivery of education at the school.
 Christmas 2021 saw a further amount of £400 raised which will be used to further developments at the school.

 If you would like to support our overseas charity work, either financially or logistically, then please get in touch with us.

-International School Leader contact, Mr Santi Berry: firstname.lastname@example.org
+International School Leader contact, Miss R Appleyard: firstname.lastname@example.org